What's Happening Archive

 This is the first of five NOAA EcoFOCI program research cruises planned between April and October in the Alaska region.

-Learn more about mooring arrays and the EcoFOCI spring cruise on NOAA Fisheries 2022 blog
+Learn more about mooring arrays and the EcoFOCI spring cruise on NOAA Fisheries 2022 blog.

 Hello!
-My name is Chloe Rabinowitz, and I am an undergraduate research intern through a joint collaboration between the University of Washington (UW) EarthLab and NOAA PMEL ‘Omics Group.
+My name is Chloe Rabinowitz, and I am an undergraduate research intern through a joint collaboration between the University of Washington (UW) EarthLab and NOAA PMEL Ocean Molecular Ecology group.
 This summer, I sampled zooplankton from the Salish Sea and then proceeded to extract DNA and sequence species of interest.
 The purpose of my work has been to publish whole mitochondrial genomes to the national nucleotide database (NCBI) to enhance our understanding of zooplankton biodiversity in the region.
 Sequencing the full mitogenome enriches the coverage of zooplankton species by ensuring there is a reference sequence regardless of the targeted DNA amplicon.
 Additionally, information gained by assembling the mitochondrial genome can provide significant insight in understanding the evolutionary history of a species.

 At the beginning of my internship, I worked with researchers on a Washington Ocean Acidification Center (WOAC) cruise.
 As we visited long-term monitored sites around the Salish Sea, I conducted vertical and oblique net tows into the ocean to a predetermined depth and pulled them up through the water to collect zooplankton samples.
 When I returned to land, I analyzed the zooplankton samples from previous WOAC cruises.
 Participating in a sampling effort allowed me to see the entire step-by-step process of my research.
 For the next few weeks of my internship, I worked with mentors in the Keister Lab at UW to fine-tune my zooplankton taxonomy skills.
 Using a microscope and my trusty forceps, I pulled out eight species of interest from the samples, seven copepods and one amphipod.
 Zooplankton, such as copepods and amphipods are important to the marine food web as they are the foundational food/energy source for marine invertebrates, fish, mammals, and most things in between.
 The health and functionality of any marine ecosystem is directly impacted by the health, diversity, and abundance of zooplankton.